bsoc-bitbyte/myLeave/README.md

 - **Admin:** Reviews and approves/rejects leave applications.
 Accesses the leave history of users.

 ### Leave Application Submission
--Users can fill out a leave application form with details such as leave type, start/end dates, and the necessary documents in the form of PDF directly within the app.
+- Users can fill out a leave application form with details such as leave type, start/end dates, and the necessary documents in the form of PDF directly within the app.

 ### Leave Application Review
 - Admins receive leave applications and can review them.
 - Admins have the ability to approve or reject leave applications based on leave availability.

-### Leave History
+#### Leave History
 - Admins can access the leave history of users, including past leave applications and their status.

 ## Installation